Helen Hooker: Artistic work

 After returning to Connecticut in 1930, she held an exhibition of her watercolours at the Darien Guild of Seven Arts, and a further show at the National Arts Club in New York in 1933.
-Hooker exhibited her first work in Ireland in 1943, Island woman, at the Irish Exhibition of Living Art, and A portrait of Mrs Kiernan at the Royal Hibernian Academy (RHA).
-She showed seven more pieces at the Living Art exhibitions between 1944 and 1948.
-Hooker built a studio at Burrishoole in December 1943, but bought and moved into a house at 15 Whitebeam Avenue, Clonskeagh, Dublin in autumn 1944.
-From Clonskeagh, she began work with the Players Theatre, at Trinity College Dublin, doing theatre design.
-Following the breakdown of her marriage, Hooker split her time between Connecticut and Dublin.
+Hooker exhibited her first work in Ireland in 1943, Island woman, at the Irish Exhibition of Living Art, and A portrait of Mrs Kiernan at the Royal Hibernian Academy.
+She showed seven more pieces at the Living Art exhibitions from 1944 to 1948.
+Hooker built a studio at Burrishoole in December 1943, but bought and moved into a house at 15 Whitebeam Avenue in Clonskeagh, Dublin in Autumn 1944.
+From Clonskeagh, she began work with the Players Theatre at Trinity College Dublin, doing theatre design.
+Following the end of her marriage, Hooker split her time between Connecticut and Dublin.
 She held her first solo show in St Stephen's Green Gallery in 1950, which featured busts of Liam O'Flaherty and Denis Johnston.
-The Dublin Magazine commented that Hooker was "in the academic tradition as a sculptor.
+The Dublin Magazine wrote that Hooker was "in the academic tradition as a sculptor.
 She models well and surely; and in her straight portraiture shows excellent feeling for character.
 She is not so successful when she attempts to simplify or formalise which, admittedly, she does rarely."